MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 2. Your web app uses a *service principal* or a *master user* to authenticate against Azure AD.

 3. Your web app gets an *Azure AD token* token from Azure AD, and uses it to access Power BI REST APIs.
 Access to the Power BI REST APIs is given according to your authentication method:
-    * If you're using a *service principal*, ***you don’t need to set any additional permissions*** to access all the Power BI REST APIs.
+    * If you're using a *service principal*, you need to [enable Power BI APIs access](embed-sample-for-customers.md#step-6---service-principal-api-access) in the Power BI service *admin* settings.
+This allows your web app to access all the Power BI REST APIs.
-    * If you're using a *master user*, the *master user* (or a tenant administrator) should consent to using the Power BI REST APIs that your web app is requesting permission for.
+    * If you're using a *master user*, the *master user* (or a tenant administrator) should provide the required [scopes](/azure/active-directory/develop/v2-permissions-and-consent), and consent to them using the Power BI REST APIs.

 4. Your web app calls the generate token REST API requesting the *embed token*, which specifies which Power BI content can be embedded.